h0ngc/PS-TTS/README.md

 ## PS-TTS: Phonetic Synchronization in Text-to-Speech for Achieving Natural Automated Dubbing

-The Pytorch implementation of PS-TTS (AAAI 2025)
+The Pytorch implementation of PS-TTS